Mar 03, 2023

-2. Enabling connections on HTTP, SSH, and SSL port
+Enabling Connections on HTTP, SSH, and SSL Port

 sudo iptables -A INPUT -p tcp --dport 22 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 80 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 443 -j ACCEPT

-Now all TCP protocol connections with specified ports will be accepted.
+It should return with the results below which means all TCP protocol connections from the specified ports will be accepted:

-If you want to accept or reject packets based on the source IP address or the range of IP addresses you can specify it with -s option.
-For example to accept packets from address 192.168.1.3 –
+Iptables allows you to filter packets based on an IP address or a range of IP addresses.
+You need to specify it after the -s option.
+For example, to accept packets from 192.168.1.3, the command would be:

 sudo iptables -A INPUT -s 192.168.1.3 -j ACCEPT